skuttleman/express-outbound/README.md

 ## 1\.
 Synopsis

-An extension for [ExpressJS](http://expressjs.com/) that continues the middleware chain through the response proccess allowing you to track or manipulate data on its way out.
-Do this by passing a function to `next`.
+An extension for [ExpressJS](http://expressjs.com/) that continues the middleware chain through the response proccess allowing you to process or manipulate responses on their way out.

 <a name="installation"></a>